thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`

 ## TODO
+* make a task=review_cluter that does a kmeans on the due cards, finds the cluster with the highest median relative overdueness then create a filtered deck from it
 * precompile all the regex matches used in text formatting to speed up the process
 * compute a metric for how good the embedding is in terms of clusterability and display it
 * add the date in the embedding's plot title